Oracle 11g release 2 XE on Ubuntu 12.04

 There are many, many links, threads, bugs and discussions related to this since oracle 11g installation is no longer breeze at it was the case with oracle 10g, at least on Ubuntu.
-This is my short, minimal list of things to do to have oracle running.
+This is my short, minimal list of things to do to have oracle running on Ubuntu 14.04 12.04.

-0. backup, backup your databases with expdp.
+0. backup.
+If you have a previous oracle install backup your databases with expdp.
 Warn: move the dumps to a safe location since the apt-get remove –purge could delete them.

 1. download the package